UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 #### Bunya enforces MFA (multi-factor authentication)

-For UQ users, this will use their UQ Okta MFA that is used for all other access to UQ resources.
+For UQ users, this will use their UQ Okta MFA that is used for all other access to UQ resources.<br>

+**IMPORTANT**: Bunya uses a push notification to the user's device.
+For this to work the user has to have FaceID or passcode enabled or the push will not work even if the user selects the right number on their device.
+Users are strongly advised to log into a UQ service and select to use a push notification to make sure their device setup is working with Bunya.

 QCIF users are required to go here [https://services.qriscloud.org.au/credential](https://services.qriscloud.org.au/credential) and set up an **Authenticator App**.